8bitprodigy/naylib64/readme.md

 <img src="assets/naylib.png" alt="Naylib logo" width="15%" />

 Welcome to this repository!
-Here you'll find a Nim wrapper for [raylib4Nintendo64](https://github.com/raylib4Consoles/raylib4Nintendo64/tree/main), a library for creating 2D and 3D games.
+Here you'll find a (*VERY* work in progress) Nim wrapper for [raylib4Nintendo64](https://github.com/raylib4Consoles/raylib4Nintendo64/tree/main), a library for creating 2D and 3D games.
 The Nim API is designed to be user-friendly and easy to use.

+This is currently a work in progress and does not yet work.
+The current issues I'm experiencing are related to it failing at the linker stage, as the linker is having difficulty finding the GL calls, but they should be there.
+Any help would be appreciated.

 ## Features